 Avocado is a food without rival among the fruits, the veritable fruit of paradise, someone said, and we couldn’t agree more.
-An essential source of vitamins A, B1, C, D, and E as well as fiber, fatty acids, proteins, and minerals like iron and potassium, avocados are massively consumed.
-But avocado is not just for guacamole, pesto, or, who knows — it can be applied from head to toe, literally.
-Hair, face, feet, every part of your body would be happy to get an avocado dose from time to time.
-In this post, we’ll reveal the avocado home remedies that promise to moisturize and nourish your skin in as little as 20 minutes, so stay tuned.
+An essential source of vitamins A, B1, C, D, and E, as well as fibers, fatty acids, proteins, and minerals, avocados should not be missing from your diet.
+But avocado is not just for guacamole, pesto, or, who knows—it can be used from head to toe, literally.
+Your hair, face, feet, and every part of your body would be happy to get an avocado dose from time to time.
+In this post, we’ll show you some of the best avocado home remedies.

 Avocado to moisturize your skin

-To use it as a moisturizer, put the pulp from one avocado in a bowl and add two spoonfuls of honey (preferably manuka honey) and blend them until you get a paste-like consistency.
+To use avocado as a moisturizer, take the flesh from one avocado, mix it with a small amount of honey (preferably manuka honey), and blend them until you get a paste-like consistency.
 Spread the mask on your face, neck (and body), and let it act for 20 minutes.
-Do this once weekly to get that baby-soft skin.
-And in case you run out of honey, replace it with coconut oil (or jojoba oil if your skin is prone to breakouts.
+Do this once a week to get that baby-soft skin.
+And in case you run out of honey, you can use coconut oil (or jojoba oil if your skin is prone to acne breakouts).

-You just need a tablespoon of avocado pulp and 4-5 drops of coconut oil to create a lips mask.
+You just need a tablespoon of avocado flesh and a small amount of coconut oil to create a lip mask.
 Layer the mixture over your lips and keep it on for 20-30 minutes before washing it off.
 Repeat whenever necessary.

-Because it’s highly moisturizing and emollient, avocado is excellent for softening the look of fine lines and making the skin appear plumper.
-Plus, its antioxidant content makes it good at reinforcing the skin’s defense system against free radical damage.
-For this recipe, you also need a few drops of olive oil, which is also great at infusing skin with moisture and antioxidants while softening and smoothing.
+Because it’s moisturizing and emollient, avocado is great for softening the appearance of fine lines and giving your skin a fresh look.
+For this home remedy, you also need olive oil, which is great at infusing skin with moisture

 Mix the pulp from one avocado with a few drops of virgin olive oil to get a homogenous paste.
 Layer over your face and decollete and let act for 30 minutes before rinsing off with lukewarm water.
 Enjoy moist skin!